 When people develop drug tolerance or addiction, they experience withdrawal when they stop using drugs.
 This reaction occurs when they abuse alcohol, addictive prescriptions, or illegal substances.
 Amphetamine withdrawal symptoms can be moderate to severe and lead to relapse.
-Because of that, people must find a proper medical detox program like the ones found at Serenity House Detox when they want to quit using the drugs.
+Because of that, people must find a proper medical detox program like the ones found at Serenity House Detox when they want to quit using drugs.

 Overview of Amphetamines

 Amphetamines are stimulant drugs that come in both legal and illegal forms.
 The prescriptive kind treats attention deficit hyperactivity disorder (ADHD), narcolepsy, and obesity.
 Some brand examples include Adzenys, Dyanavel, and Evekeo.
 There’s also amphetamine in Adderall, a popular ADHD medicine that also contains dextroamphetamine.

 These stimulants are legal with prescriptions but become illegal when people don’t have prescriptions or use them off-label.
 At that point, they become recreational or street drugs.

 Although amphetamine is chemically dissimilar from methamphetamine or meth, the main difference is potency.
 Meth is stronger and acts quicker.
 This illegal drug is available in powder, crystal or rock, and liquid forms.